Show Gate: Breeding and progeny

 Show Gate only produced three foals.
 Two were colts by Honey Crepe (GB): Sporting Show and Every Show.
 Later a filly, Show Queen by Balmerino.

 Sporting Show won 10 races from 56 starts while Every Show won 11 races from 26 starts.
 Both raced in the South Island and later served as sires.

 Show Queen produced a daughter Showella (by Lord Ballina) who won six races.
 Her wins included the Group One 2000 New Zealand Stakes and the Group One 1999 South Australian Derby, as well as being group one placed twice.
 She was the Champion Older horse in New Zealand in 1999-2000.

 Showella's first foal Safwa, a filly by Danehill, was sold to Sheikh Mohammed Bin Khalifa Al Maktoumm for $800,000 and went on to win five races in Australia.
 This included two listed races, the 2007 Japan Racing Association Plate (2000m, Randwick) and the 2007 De Bortoli Wines Epona Stakes (1900m, Rosehill).

 Show Gate's great-grandson, Showcause (Giant’s Causeway – Showella) was runner up in the Group One 2011 Auckland Cup and won the Group One 2011 Avondale Cup as well as the City of Auckland Cup (Group 2) and 2010 New Zealand Cup (Group 3).
 He was the champion stayer in New Zealand 2010-11.
 In Australia he was placed 4th in the 2011 Geelong Cup behind Dunaden and 3rd in the 2011 The Bart Cummings behind Mourayan.

+Show Gate died in 1988 at Prebbleton Farm, Canterbury from complications of spleen cancer.